 Technology & Internet Services

 Library copy machines have a scanning option where you can scan materials and send them to your email free of charge.

 The Library has 2 computers available to visitors so they can access electronic resources.
 The computers do not allow general Internet use or email services.
 They also do not include software for editing documents, generating spreadsheets, or creating presentations, i.e., Microsoft Office or similar software services.
 Visitors must be at least 18 years of age and present a valid driver’s license or Texas identification card to use the equipment.

 Community users must bring their own thumb/flash/USB drive if they plan to save any data.
 Printing from the Community Users Workstation is not available.

-Community users must bring their own laptops for access to the Internet via the wireless network.
-Public Internet access is granted via the UTDGuest wireless network, an open and unencrypted network.
-The UTDGuest wireless network does not allow access to the library’s electronic resources (databases, e-journals, and e-books).
+Public internet access is granted via the ‘UTDGuest’ wireless network, an open and unencrypted network.
+It does not allow access to the library’s electronic resources (databases, e-journals, and e-books).
 Visitors must use a library computer for access to the library’s electronic resources.

 The University of Texas at Dallas’ main campus address is located at 800 West Campbell Road.

 For online directions to the library and UTD main campus, and access to parking information, visit the Directions page.

 For more information, contact the archives team: 972-883-2570 or [email protected].

 .Page Last Updated: April 9, 2020